History of African Americans in Houston: History of primary and secondary education

 On January 27, 1958, Worthing High School opened, relieving Yates.
 Yates moved to its current location in September 1958.
 Yates's former site became Ryan Colored Junior High School (now Ryan Middle School), named after the first principal of Yates.
 Booker T. Washington moved to its present-day location in Independence Heights in 1959.

 In Fort Bend Independent School District (FBISD), M.R.
 Wood School served as one of three schools for black students, including the sole black senior high school, until the district desegregated in 1965.
+In the Conroe Independent School District, Booker T. Washington High School was the black high school in the pre-desegregation era.
+Montgomery Colored School and Lincoln High School (originally Lawson High School) were the pre-desegregation schools for black students in Montgomery.

 Racial desegregation of the Houston Independent School District (HISD), resulting from the Civil Rights Movement in the 1950s and 1960s, occurred in the 1970s.
 Yates High School began to lose upper and middle class students due to flight to the suburbs, and the establishment of magnet schools in HISD.
 As a result of the losses, Yates began to deteriorate.
 Wheatley lost its upper and middle class students due to the same factors, and in 1979 its principal, Charles Herald, stated that integration caused the best students and teachers to leave the school.

 History of tertiary education

 In 1927 the Yates building began housing Houston Colored Junior College, later Houston College for Negroes.
+The institution was later renamed Texas State University for Negroes and then Texas State University in 1951.

+Former colleges for black students in the pre-desegregation era included Conroe Normal and Industrial College and Royal College.